QIICR/dcmqi-guide/user_guide/docker.md

 ## Usage

 You will first need to install Docker on your system following [these instructions](https://www.docker.com/products/overview).
-Docker is available for Mac, Windows and Lunux.
+Docker is available for Mac, Windows and Linux.

 Once installed, pull the dcmqi image to your system to instantiate the dcmqi container: